threedworld-mit/tdw/Documentation/lessons/visual_perception/id.md

 ## Random numbers and segmentation colors generation

 Segmentation colors are generated randomly by the build.
-It is possible to seed the build's random number generator and generate the same segmentation colors every time you run your controller.
-[Read this for more information.](../core_concepts/random.md)
+It is possible to seed the build's random number generator and generate the same segmentation colors every time you run your controller by sending  [`set_random`](../../api/command_api.md#set_random) before adding any objects.
+If you intend to use a [`Logger`](../read_write/logger.md), you don't need to send `set_random` because the `Logger` will log the current random seed for you.

 ## `IdPassSegmentationColors` output data